 Auckland Transport (AT) and the Waiheke Local Board are currently trialling a new way to manage traffic at Matiatia ferry terminal over the busy summer season to help reduce congestion and improve safety for everyone who uses the area.

-Project status: Consultation - trial is underway, feedback is open until 21 April 2020.
+Project status: Consultation - feedback closed 21 April 2020.

 Project zone: Central